 Unlike Windows 10, Windows 10X will work more like Android and Chrome OS (the operating system on Chromebooks).
 This allows it to download and install feature updates in under 90 seconds, Microsoft says.

-And that is much more in keeping with what everyone expects from modern mobile devices.
+That sort of time frame is much more in keeping with what everyone expects from modern mobile devices.